iamjoost/HX_Rest_API_Demo/README.md

 HyperFlex REST APIs are fun, but where to begin.

 Here are some start example scripts.
+It will work with HyperFlex Data Platform 4.0 and higher!

 ## Getting Started